This accessibility statement applies to www.ofgem.gov.uk

 Content outside the scope of the accessibility regulations

 The accessibility regulations do not require us to fix third-party content that is neither funded, developed or under the control of the public sector body.
-This might include reports or documents we publish from licensees.
+This might include reports, consultation responses or documents we publish from licensees.

 Live video and pre-recorded media